StephanieWillis/solar-and-heat-pump-savings/README.md

 uses small, medium and large heat demand at 9500kWh, 14,500kWh, and 22,000 kWh respectively.
 This agrees well with the averages produced using the process described above.

-#### Profiles
+#### Hourly profiles
 Half-hourly heating demand profiles for each heating system are taken from the UKERC dataset ["Spatio-temporal heat demand for LSOAs in England and Wales"](https://ukerc.rl.ac.uk/DC/cgi-bin/edc_search.pl?WantComp=165).

 From their Readme: "The normalised profiles have been temperature corrected based on the number of degree days difference between a typical year and year 2013.
 Hence, the sum of the values of a normalised heat production profile is equal to 0.961203 instead of 1.""
 In the step where we pickle the demand profile we normalize it so the profiles sum to 1.

-### Possible cost data
-Heat pump cost tool, doesn't work all that well: [here](http://asf-hp-cost-demo-l-b-1046547218.eu-west-1.elb.amazonaws.com)

 ### Heating system efficiencies